Kijana Global Innovation School Students are Global Citizens

-Our students will learn to be reflective members of a global society.
-Our environment is essential to our survival and our global economy and will be central to our curriculum.
+Our students learn to be reflective members of a global society.
+Our environment is essential to our survival and our global economy and is central to our curriculum.
 Numerous economic opportunities will be open in the future to those who will be able to devise creative solutions to the challenges of sustainability.
 Kijana Global Innovation School students will be well-prepared to tap into those opportunities.

 Hands-on Project-Based Learning in a Reflective and Rigorous Academic Setting

 Active, engaged learning is a centerpiece of our program-whether it be through academic projects or artistic performances.
 Every student learns how to perform something successfully.
 Global Innovation School students advance themselves and society through creating.
 Students are expected to perform well in traditional academic subjects and demonstrate an engagement with the ideas and skills through projects which model future life endeavors.

 Global Media, Technology Fluency and the Creative Arts